lpolish/dockercomposemgr/README.md

 # Docker Compose Manager

-A command-line tool for managing Docker Compose applications on Ubuntu 24.04.
+A command-line tool for managing Docker Compose applications on Linux and Windows.

 ## Features